sshleifer/charactr/README.md

 3. This should open localhost:8000 in your browser, with the scatterplot showing. (if you have a previous version, you may need to refresh)
 4. Hover over dots to see the contacts and their stats.
+5. Continue to charts 2 and 3.
 5. When you are bored, force quit charactr.

-If something breaks, take a screenshot of your Mac's console, and post it as an Issue.
+If something breaks, take a screenshot of your Mac's console, and post it as an issue or email to sshleifer@gmail.com.

 ##Instructions for Developers (from terminal):
 - $ git clone **this repo**
 - $ cd imsg_stats
 - $ python imsg_stats.py
-- To see steamgraph, $ open -a Safari steamgraph.html

 The data read from ~/Library/Messages/chat.db.
-Data will be written to imsg_stats/ppl.csv, feel free to play with it, send pull requests.
-If you add msg.to_csv('msg.csv') to the bottom of chat_to_csv.py, every text will be sent to a csv.
-If something breaks, take a screenshot of your Mac's console, and post it as an Issue.
+Data will be written to `imsg_stats/ppl.csv`and `imsg_stats/msg.csv`.
+Feel free to play with your data and send pull requests.
+If something breaks, take a screenshot of your Mac's console, and post it as an issue.

-##Saving Your Data
+##Saving Your Data (without viewing charts)
 - $ git clone **this repo**
 - $ python save_data.py
 - $ data will be written to msg.csv